JCWasmx86/mesonlsp/README.md

 free to join the matrix channel [#mesonlsp:matrix.org](https://matrix.to/#/#mesonlsp:matrix.org)

 ## Debugging performance problems
-The language server is measuring the duration needed by certain operations and exposes it using a HTTP-Server on `http://localhost:65000` (Or any bigger port, if 65000 is already used)
+The language server is measuring the duration needed by certain operations and exposes it using a HTTP-Server on `http://localhost:65000` (Or any higher port, if 65000 is already used)

 ![Timing](img/timings.png)
 This picture shows an example of the rendered timing information.
 The project used is mesa and it